realworldocaml/book/en/concurrent-programming-with-async.md

   |> Command.run
 ```

-And once we build this, we'll have a simple but usable definition
+And that's all we need to create a simple but usable definition
 searcher.

 ```